Author: R.A. Salvatore

 Ivan and Pikel are still bad comic relief, filling time between battles with tiresome Three Stooges-style physical comedy.
 I’ve complained in my reviews of previous books about how they take a ludicrous amount of physical punishment in battles with no apparent consequences, but now that Ivan’s sporting a ring of regeneration, it’s become an in-universe fact rather than an authorial contrivance.
 Pikel gets a little bit of development around his budding druidic powers, but mostly they’re just here to slap each other around and hack up lots of zombies.

 The clear theme here is faith.
 When the vampires start taking over the library, it separates the monks with actual faith from the ones who have spent decades just going through the motions of religious observance.
-The vampires convert the weak-minded, but the ones with real faith in Deneir and Oghma refuse to join up and can turn the vampires, so they have to be killed by treachery or attacked en masse.
+The vampires convert the weak-minded, but the ones with real faith in Deneir and Oghma refuse to join up and can repel the vampires, so they have to be killed by treachery or attacked en masse.
 It works well when the author is describing the downfall of the rank-and-file monks, but falls down when the story turns to Cadderly and Rufo.
 As I mentioned earlier, this should have been another theme-supporting conflict of “faith versus evil,” but ends up being more “faith versus a jerk” because Rufo’s motivations aren’t given enough time.
 Rufo’s position is mostly “I don’t like Cadderly and I’ve got a crush on his girlfriend,” and that’s not material you can build the necessary ideological conflict out of.

 The “faith” theme is acceptable, but would have had more legs if Deneir and his priesthood had ever gotten much characterization.
 What are their beliefs, edicts, politics?
 What makes people decide to devote themselves to the monastic life?
 What goals are they dedicated to?
 In short, what makes Denier more than just a source of power for Cadderly to tap?
 Theoretically these people are supposed to be collectors and preservers of knowledge, but they’re never really shown doing any of that.
 Which brings us to the…